 Also, bloggers used to be profiles that people trusted.
 This has created a whole advertising market.
 Now, due to the large flow of budgets of large companies (the opinion of a blogger can simply be bought), the audience’s confidence in bloggers is declining.
 According to Social Chain, the credibility of microbloggers is much higher, because the audience treats them warmer and perceives them as their friends.

 Trend # 5: vertical video is the future

 Video is no longer a trend, it is already taken for granted.
-Working with iPhone, GoPro cameras and various lenses, nozzles, and other accessories allows you to reduce the cost and speed up the creation of video content at times.
+Working with iPhone, intro video maker, GoPro cameras and various lenses, nozzles, free video thumbnail creator and other accessories allows you to reduce the cost and speed up the creation of video content at times.
 More and more brands are experimenting with shooting on the iPhone and especially with the vertical format, such as Instagram Stories.